Hey everyone, and welcome to PT Pioneer.

 As an S&C coach, you must guide your athlete or client’s habits and attitude to the tasks at hand.

 Simply having a program and attempting to implement it aren’t enough.

-You need to be able to motivate, communicate and cooperate with thor trainees to keep them focused and engaged.
+You need to be able to motivate, communicate, and cooperate with the trainees to keep them focused and engaged.

 Good quality, progressive strength, and conditioning training can sometimes be challenging and discouraging.

-It is, therefore, super important to maintain a keen eye on your athlete’s activities, providing correction, feedback, motivation, and accountability where need be.
+It is, therefore, super important to maintain a keen eye on your athlete’s activities, providing correction, feedback, motivation, and accountability where needed.

 Periodization is highly dependent on nailing time objectives, so minimizing time wastage by tracking attendance and task completion is necessary.

 As your athlete or client progresses, assessing their achievements and deficiencies is important to know what is needed next.